17—20 OCTOBER 2024

 Shoghakat Vardanyan / 2023 / Armenia / 76’ / Armenian with English subtitles

-Shot primarily within her family home in the ethnically Armenian enclave of Artsakh, Shoghakat Vardanyan’s 1489 is a deeply intimate, first-person account of her family’s attempts to locate her brother Soghomon, a soldier assigned the number 1489 after going missing in action in 2020, at the onset of the latest (and most devastating) cycle of Azerbaijani aggression, which culminated in the occupation of Artsakh in autumn 2023.
-Filmed using a phone, Vardanyan’s stripped-down documentary feature debut has the immediacy of war zone reportage, while also seeking grounding and solace in birds, her father’s wooden artworks, and the natural landscape.
+Shot primarily within her family home, Shoghakat Vardanyan’s 1489 is a deeply intimate, first-person account of her family’s attempts to locate her brother Soghomon, a soldier assigned the number 1489 after going missing in action in 2020, at the onset of the latest (and most devastating) cycle of Azerbaijani aggression, which culminated in the occupation of the ethnically Armenian republic of Artsakh (Nagorno-Karabakh) in autumn 2023.
+Filmed using a phone, Vardanyan’s stripped-down full-length documentary debut has the immediacy of war zone reportage, while also seeking grounding and solace in birds, her father’s artworks, and the natural landscape.
 Awarded the main prize at IDFA, the world’s premier documentary film festival, 1489 signals the arrival of a major filmmaking talent, highlighting her homeland’s beauty as well as its history of genocide and resistance.

-The screening will be accompanied by a panel discussion featuring guest curators Anna-Maria Tesfaye and Alan Kessedjian, as well as the filmmakers Ruth Hunduma and Shoghakat Vardanyan.
+The screening will be accompanied by a panel discussion featuring guest curator Anna-Maria Tesfaye and the filmmaker Ruth Hunduma, with more guests TBA.

 CONTENT WARNING: Please note 1489 contains scenes depicting human remains.